TNRIS/tnris.org/content/markdown/applications-and-utilities.md

 abstract: Web based tools and utilities for accessing, visualizing, and interacting with geospatial information.
 ---

-The Information Services (IS) section of TNRIS maintains the digital data library and public accessibility to its contents.
-These include <a href="https://tnris.org">tnris.org</a>&#39;s <a href="https://data.tnris.org">DataHub</a> and Historical Aerial Database API.
-Additionally, the IS section produces and maintains numerous web applications, tools, utilities, and code packages which leverage geospatial information for the public benefit.
-The IS section is a strong proponent of open source development and the majority of supporing code for their products are available on <a href="https://github.com/TNRIS/" target="github">Github</a>.
+The Information Services (IS) section maintains the TNRIS digital data library and provides public accessibility to its contents.
+This accessibility is via the production and maintenance of numerous web applications, tools, utilities, and code packages, which leverage geospatial information for public benefit.
+Some examples include <a href="https://tnris.org">tnris.org</a>&#39;s <a href="https://data.tnris.org">DataHub</a>, multiple web mapping services, APIs, etc. The IS section is a strong advocate for open source development and the majority of code for their projects are available on <a href="https://github.com/TNRIS/" target="github">Github</a>.

 <h2>DataHub</h2>
 <img src="https://tnris-org-static.s3.amazonaws.com/images/dataHub.png" class="img-responsive" alt="DataHub Screenshot" title="data.tnris.org"/>